PROFIT MARGIN: [FAIL]

 INVENTORY TO SALES: [PASS]

 This methodology strongly believes that companies, especially small ones, should have tight control over inventory.
 It's a warning sign if a company's inventory relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Inventory to Sales for ENB was 3.39% last year, while for this year it is 3.05%.
-Since the inventory to sales is rising, it is below the max 30% that is allowed.
+Inventory to Sales for ENB was 3.05% last year, while for this year it is 3.29%.
+Although the inventory to sales is rising, it is below the max 30% that is allowed.
 The investor can still consider the stock if all other criteria appear very attractive.

 ACCOUNT RECEIVABLE TO SALES: [PASS]

 This methodology wants to make sure that a company's accounts receivable do not get significantly out of line with sales.
 It's a warning sign if a company's accounts receivable relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Accounts Receivable to Sales for ENB was 12.80% last year, while for this year it is 10.91%.
-Since the AR to sales is decreasing by -1.89% the stock passes this criterion.
+Accounts Receivable to Sales for ENB was 10.91% last year, while for this year it is 10.93%.
+Since the AR to sales has been flat, ENB passes this test.

 LONG TERM DEBT/EQUITY RATIO: [FAIL]